 - Cover it up with the other side of the toasted bun.

 The best mushroom to make vegan pulled pork is definitely king oyster mushroom.
 However, there are 7 other types of oyster mushrooms you can try.
-You may not be able to shred them with a fork as thin as king oysters but you can still turn them crispy.
+You may not be able to shred them with a fork as thin as king oysters.

 If you have classic button mushrooms or portobello mushrooms, you can certainly make this recipe as the spices and the flavor profile matches perfectly with many mushroom types.
 However, the texture may not be the same.